elvongray/hnhiring/README.md

 # hnhiring

-_Search, filter, and track roles from Hacker News “Ask HN: Who is hiring?” threads._

 This project is an opinionated React (Vite) application that pulls monthly job postings through Algolia’s Hacker News Search API and turns them into a shareable, filterable job board.
 It is designed for GitHub Pages hosting and ships with a parsing pipeline, state management, and testing harness ready for feature work.

 ## Features